How to Setup Gmail in Outlook.

 Step 2.
 Setup GMAIL in Outlook.

-After you have enabled the POP or/and the IMAP access, to your GMAIL account, launch Outlook and continue to setup your GMAIL account in Outlook.
+After you have enabled the POP or/and the IMAP access, to your GMAIL account, launch Outlook and continue to setup your GMAIL account in Outlook as instructed below.

 1. In Outlook, choose Add Account.